 From time to time some children are asked to attend clinics (eye clinics, dentist, doctor, etc).
 If pupils arrive late at any point in the day, they must sign in at the office and give a reason for lateness and provide a note or appointment card.
 Pupils need to sign out at the office if they have to attend a doctor or dentist appointment etc. They must bring an appointment card/note from a parent.
 On return to school they must sign back in at Reception.

+Administration of Medication

+KGS does not issue pain relief to pupils.
 Parents/carers should ensure, if it is safe to do so, that pain relief and any other medications are carried by pupils but please only give enough for one day at a time.
+If pupils require medication on a regular basis parents should contact the Office and request an ‘Issue of Medication’ form.

+KGS should be notified of any medical condition which may require treatment so correct protocol can be recorded and followed.

 Section Two – Parental Involvement